openstack-k8s-operators/keystone-operator/README.md

 # Requirements

 - A MariaDB database.
-TODO create this via the keystone operator!!!

-Note: you can use the MariaDB operator to quickly create your own DB
+TODO move the db-create logic to a mariadb operator for OpenStack services